center-for-threat-informed-defense/attack_to_cve/getting-started.md

 # Integrating ATT&CK into Vulnerability Management
 ATT&CK is a powerful tool in threat intelligence and risk management but its utility is not limited to them.
-This paper explains how to leverage ATT&CK to improve vulnerability management and provide guidance on how to minimize the cost of integrating ATT&CK into vulnerability information.
+This paper explains how to leverage ATT&CK to improve vulnerability management and provides guidance on how to minimize the cost of integrating ATT&CK into vulnerability information.

 Main Benefits